yume-chan/ya-webadb/packages/struct/README.md

 **Parameters**

-1. `extra`: An object containing anything you want to add to the result object.
-Getters/setters and methods are also allowed.
+1. `value`: An object containing anything you want to add to the result object.
+Accessors and methods are also allowed.

-**Returns**

-A new instance of `Struct`, with `extra` merged with existing ones.
+**Note**

+1. If the current `Struct` already has some extra fields, it will be merged with `value`, with `value` taking precedence.
+2. Extra fields will not be serialized.
+3. Extra fields will be ignored if it has the same name with some defined fields.

 **Examples**